 With this said, you can conduct observational studies with these two methods:

 Direct observation: This is the most common form of observational research, involving watching and recording actions of individuals.

 Indirect observation: This form of observational research relies on indirect measures such as measuring environmental factors, observing physical characteristics (such as size), or analyzing patterns in data.

 The Botton Line

-No matter what kind of research methodology you choose, it’s important to note that each comes with its own set of advantages and disadvantages.
+No matter what kind of research methodology you choose, it’s important to note that these market research methods comes with their own set of advantages and disadvantages.
 Understanding which approach works best for your project will ultimately help you improve your marketing efforts and reach your goals.

 Guest blog by Bash Sarmiento